Rules of the Guild

 1. There is no minimum level of activity required to maintain a position within the Netherbane.
 However, if you have not logged in for 3 months, are unavailable for contact, and the guild officers choose to “clean house," then you will likely be removed from the guild unless you have made prior arrangements.

-2. If you expect to be unavailable for an extended period of time (anywhere from two weeks or more), please let Tharion know through either an in-game mail, a message forum PM, or a direct email.
+2. If you expect to be unavailable for an extended period of time (anywhere from two weeks or more), please let Tharion know through either an in-game mail, a Discord PM, or a direct email.
 If none of those are viable options, then at least let someone who has contact with Tharion or another Netherbane guild member know about your period away.
 This is not required, but is much appreciated.
 It's also just courteous.

 5. If you choose to leave the ranks of the Netherbane, you are free to do so.
 All we ask is that you let Tharion know that you are leaving (please don't just “drop and run").
 We would be curious about the reason for leaving.
 Once again, this is not a mandatory requirement, but it IS greatly appreciated.